Christine Jardine: Parliamentary career

 At the 2015 general election, Jardine stood for election to the House of Commons in Gordon, where she came second with 32.7% of the vote behind the SNP candidate Alex Salmond.

 At the snap 2017 general election, Jardine was elected to Parliament as MP for Edinburgh West with 34.3% of the vote and a majority of 2,988.

 She served as the Liberal Democrat Spokesperson on Home Affairs and Women and Equalities from August 2019 to August 2020, and was also the Justice Spokesperson from August 2019 to October 2019.
 She sits on the Scottish Affairs Committee at Westminster.

 Jardine was re-elected as MP for Edinburgh West at the 2019 general election with an increased vote share of 39.9% and an increased majority of 3,769.

 She was promoted to Trade, Treasury and Brexit spokeswoman in September 2020.

 On 11 July 2022, Jardine was appointed Liberal Democrat Spokesperson for Women and Equalities, Liberal Democrat Spokesperson for the Cabinet Office and Liberal Democrat Spokesperson for Scotland.

 Jardine is a vice-chair of the All-Party Parliamentary Group for Choice at the End of Life.

 At the 2024 general election, Jardine was again re-elected with an increased vote share of 50.8% and an increased majority of 16,470.

 It was revealed that Jardine received a £4,000 donation from Nick Clegg in the 2024 General Election.

 Jardine is a co-sponsor of Kim Leadbeater's Terminally Ill Adults (End of Life) Bill on assisted suicide.
 She welcomed the Animal Welfare Bill.

 In July 2025, she was sacked from the frontbench by Ed Davey.
 This was after she rebelled in a vote on changes to welfare benefits.

+On 26 September 2026, Jardine announced that she will not seek re-election at the next general election as a Liberal Democrat.